TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/DirectoryStructure.rst

 Directory :file:`Classes`
 -------------------------

-The folder :file:`Classes` has to contain all PHP classes provided by the extension.
+The folder :file:`Classes` should contain all PHP classes provided by the extension.
 Otherwise they are not available in the default :ref:`autoloading <autoload>`.